maikolachi/overflowing-stacks/README.md

 # Overflowing Stacks
-Retrieves recent questions submitted to Stack Overflow and displays those that have atleast two questions answered and an accepted answer.

-Program demonstrates the use of the Stack Overflow API.
-The app is registered with Stack Apps.
-MVVM and TDD (brief) design pattern is generally followed.
+This is an `iOS 13.2+` app that retrieves recently submitted questions from Stack Overflow that have an accepted answer and more than one answer.
+The past duration is set to 4 hours initially but can be changed by clicking on the top left navigation button.

+- Using TDD (brief) and MVVM pattern generally
+- Generated the app using the iOS master-detail template so some boiler plate code may still be around
-- The master view retrieves one page (50 questions) at a time for the time period specified and adds the rows to the tableview as they are retrieved.
+- The master view retrieves a page at a time (50 questions), filters them and displays the relavent ones.
+- Settings allows
 - The past time period can be changed in the Settings view accessible by clicking on the hours display button (top left).
 - After retrieving each page, the dataset is filtered to return questions that have more than one answer and an accepted answer.
 - Clicking on a row will segue to the detail view controller that displays the questions & answers in a webview.